magwenelab/WeavePop/README.md

 Environment installation files are in `envs/`
 <details>
-<summary>crypto_div -- everything runs in this environment.
+<summary>crypto_div -- Snakemake runs in this environment.
 Install it with: </summary>

 ~~~
-conda env create --file envs/crypto_div.yml
+mamba env create --file envs/crypto_div.yml
 ~~~
 </details>